If you have time to catch only one play this year-end school holidays, Go watch Treasure Island Musical.

 The toughest critics are often the children we bring to watch the plays.
 I was a bit worried that the two boys I brought along to watch this play will find it too childish, but they surprised me with this comment:

-“All the characters were interesting and there were no parts in the musical that were boring,” said Krysh, 11 and Joseph, 12.
+“All the characters were interesting and there were no parts in the musical that was boring,” said Krysh, 11 and Joseph, 12.

 High praises from two boys who consider themselves overage for these plays.
-They could appreciate the humour in the musical and had many favourite parts.
+They could appreciate the humor in the musical and had many favorite parts.
 They were intrigued by the schemes and plots of piracy, enthralled by the suspense of the heroine’s naivety and laughed at the humorous banter and silliness of the characters.

 Will 13-year-old Jim Hawkins find her treasure or will she be killed by the pirates?
 Will Long John Silver change his ways when he finds the treasure?
 What happens after the treasure is found?